 - An LF RFID tag is perhaps the size and shape of a beer bottle cap, although tags in the

-form of a "plastic nail" are sometimes used where appropriate, especially for identifying
+plastic nail are sometimes used where appropriate, especially for identifying

 trees.
 LF tags are also seen in the familiar ear-tag format used for tracking

-- An HF RFID tag is commonly packaged as a credit card, typically used for building access, but can also be incorporated into a key fob, as with the tags used to "pay at the pump".
+- An HF RFID tag is commonly packaged as a credit card, typically used for building access, but can also be incorporated into a key fob, as with the tags used to

 - UHF RFID tags are smallest of all, due in part to their construction, which requires printing on only one side of the laminate.
 So UHF tags are typically three or four inches long, between 1/4 inch and one inch wide, and less than 1mm thick, though many smaller formats are available.